AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-content-hub-ui-options.md

 ## Manage configuration options on Content Hub {#manage-configuration-options}

-Manage the following configuration options for your users:
+As an administrator, manage the following configuration options for your users:

 * [Import](#configure-import-options-content-hub)